Yoga Therapy & Teaching

 Online Yoga Therapy & Teaching Programs

-In 2018-2019, 11 schools offered a yoga teacher training/yoga therapy program of some type.
+In the 2019-2020 academic year, 10 schools offered some type of yoga teacher training/yoga therapy program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|